Thermophors/reaction_wrapper/README.md

 # Run reactions

-Example usages of a service are in the [`demo.ipynb`](./demo.ipynb). `demo.ipnb` uses modules from standard library thus additional virtual env or container is not needed.
+Example usages of a service are in the [`demo.ipynb`](./demo.ipynb). `demo.ipynb` uses modules from standard library thus additional virtual env or container is not needed.

 ## Curl